Kidney stones

 Your doctor will also advise you to make some changes to your diet after having a kidney stone.

-Other dietary changes your doctor may advise include the following.
+Other changes to your diet that your doctor may advise include the following.

-• Try to include more fruit and vegetables in your diet.
+- Try to include more fruit and vegetables in your diet, as well as fibre.

 Depending on the type of stone you’ve had, your doctor may give you some more specific advice on foods to avoid.
 This may include the following.

-• If you have calcium oxalate stones, avoiding foods with high levels of oxalate, including chocolate, tea, coffee, rhubarb, spinach and nuts.
+- If you have calcium oxalate stones, avoid foods with high levels of oxalate, including chocolate, tea, coffee, rhubarb, spinach, and nuts.

-• If you have uric acid stones, avoiding foods high in purines, including liver, kidneys, herrings, sardines, anchovies and poultry skin.
+- If you have uric acid stones, avoid foods high in purines, including liver, kidneys, herrings, sardines, anchovies, and poultry skin.

 Did our Kidney stones information help you?